+Click Add (under the ProjectClasspath) and select the bsh-2.0b6.jar file situated in the lib folder.

-If there is another java.library.path remove it.
+If there is another java.library.path, remove it.

 Check the Project Classpath as well.
 If there are more lines compared to figure 2 remove them too.